 In line with the existing political economy literature (see Galasso and Profeta, 2002), in our model, aging has opposite economic and political effects on social security.
 We provide conditions for either effect to dominate in a "fair" social security system.
-Numerical simulations for an "unfair" social security system suggest that the political effect slightly prevails and contribution rate increase.

-Yet, aging may lead to a reduction in the widespread use of early retirement provisions.
+Numerical simulations for "unfair" social security systems suggest that the political effect slightly prevails and contribution rates increase.
+However, aging also entails a negative income effect that may lead to a reduction in the widespread use of early retirement provisions.
 By commanding less generous pension benefits (for a given level of contribution rates), aging induces workers to postpone retirement.
-If the political effect is not so overwelming as to determine a sizable increase in social security contributions, and thus also in pension benefits, at steady state aging societies will be associated with less early retirement.
-Simulations for an "unfair" social security system confirm these findings.
+If the political effect is not so overwhelming as to determine a sizable increase in social security contributions, and thus also in pension benefits, at steady state aging societies will be associated with less early retirement.
+Simulations for "unfair" social security systems confirm these findings.